morimekta/providence/providence-thrift-protocols/src/site/markdown/index.md

   thrift protocol format.
 It uses bitmaps with simple order of fields to know what is present, and just assumes everything is formatted the correct way.

-### Service Clients

-Two extra service clients are added, corresponding to the `SocketServer` and the `NonblockingSocketServer` server implementations in `libthrift`.

-- `SocketClientHandler` corresponds to the thrift `SocketServer` single-port single-protocol server.
-Except: The providence client handler is thread-safe as opposed to the apache thrift client.
-- `NonblockingSocketClientHandler` corresponds to the thrift `NonblockingSocketServer`, which is "designed" to be able to handle a stream of requests without blocking in between on the same port. _**PS:** I believe the thrift implementation fails completely, as the apache thrift client is not capable of handling parallel requests due to it's sequence number handling._